joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 However, when it comes to her specific economic proposals, they're actually pretty good, if a bit on the incremental side.
 She aims to raise the minimum wage, decrease student debt, end the shame of the US being the only industrialized country which doesn't mandate paid maternal leave.
 These are inarguably decent things to do, and they'd be real achievements if she can get them past congress.

 In many ways she's not really all that different from Obama when it comes to the economy.
 While her instincts lean towards continuing the continued empowerment of a global elite (to which her family has ascended), she's also demonstrated herself as being responsive to political pressure on economic policy.
 Her positions have grown in stature and scope as a result of the primary process.
-Continued pressure may yeild continued improvements.
+Continued pressure may yield continued improvements.

 To close out on this point, I also feel a need to stick up for the general ideas of globalism and trade.
 While we've been doing a piss poor job of managing globalization, I also don't believe there's really a real way to "go back" on the process, nor would I want to.
 The future is not in national isolation; it's in figuring out a more broadly prosperous and humane way to integrate the world.
 We have to continue looking outward and engaging.